Reksa98/Landing_Page_1/README.md

 # Landing_Page_1
- This is fake Falcon 9 landing page.
+ This is fake Falcon 9 landing page